-- graded readers, graphic novels and short stories - articles from teen magazines and newspapers - informational texts such as websites about sport or fashion, or online encyclopaedias - reviews of music, films or technology.
+- graded readers and short stories

+- articles from newspapers and magazines

+- informational texts such as travel websites or online encyclopaedias

+- reviews of books, films or technology.

 If you have a special interest or hobby, try reading about it in English as much as you can.